vitringr/vault/nodes/Linear Transformation.md

 **Lines Remain Lines**: Straight lines must not be curved after the map.
 They need to remain straight.

+These properties ensure that even after a linear transformation, points in space will continue to preserve some relative position between eachother.

 ## Examples

 - **Rotation**: Spins vectors around the origin by a given angle.